A swap-adversarial framework for improving domain generalization in electrocorticography-based Parkinson's disease classification: Discussion

 In addition, the proposed method was designed based on EEGNet, a lightweight neural network model that is widely used in the BCI domain.
 It is expected to be applicable to other neural architectures, such as EEG Conformer \citep{song2023eeg} and EEG-TCNet \citep{ingolfsson2020eeg}.
 However, considering the recent trend toward deeper and Transformer-based architectures, extending the proposed framework to more complex and large-scale models will be an important direction for future research.

-Lastly, the proposed method involves two key hyperparameters, $\lambda_{GRL}$ and $\lambda_{MI}$, which significantly affect performance within domain adversarial learning.
-Such hyperparameter sensitivity has also been observed in previous adversarial learning and domain generalization studies\citep{ganin2016domain, yang2020towards}.
-Future work will investigate strategies for setting appropriate initial values of $\lambda_{GRL}$ and $\lambda_{MI}$ or treating them as learnable parameters that can be dynamically optimized during training.
+Lastly, the proposed method involves two key hyperparameters, $\lambda_{MI}$ and $\lambda_{GRL}$, which significantly affect performance within DAL.
+Such hyperparameter sensitivity has also been observed in previous adversarial learning and domain generalization studies \citep{ganin2016domain, yang2020towards}.
+Future work will investigate strategies for setting appropriate initial values of $\lambda_{MI}$ and $\lambda_{GRL}$ or treating them as learnable parameters that can be dynamically optimized during training.